claucece/programming-exercises/bits/info.md

 represent signed integers, that is, numbers that may be either positive or negative.
 Floating-point encodings are a base-two version of scientific notation for representing real numbers.

+# Words

+Every computer has a word size, indicating the nominal size of integer and pointer data.
+Since a virtual address is encoded by such a word, the most important system parameter determined by the word size is the maximum size of the virtual address space.
+That is, for a machine with a w-bit word size, the virtual addresses can range from 0 to 2w − 1, giving the program access to at most 2w bytes.

+Most personal computers today have a 32-bit word size.
+This limits the virtual address space to 4 gigabytes (written 4 GB), that is, just over 4 × 109 bytes.
+Although this is ample space for most applications, we have reached the point where many large-scale scientific and database applications require larger amounts of storage.
+Consequently, high-end machines with 64-bit word sizes are becoming increasingly common as storage costs decrease.
+As hardware costs drop over time, even desktop and laptop machines will switch to 64-bit word sizes, and so we will consider the general case of a w-bit word size, as well as the special cases of w = 32 and w = 64.

+NOTE: A pointer (e.g., a variable declared as being of type “char *”) uses the full word size of the machine.
+Most machines also support two different floating-point formats: single precision, declared in C as float, and double precision, declared in C as double.
+These formats use 4 and 8 bytes, respectively.

+The former convention—where the least significant byte comes first—is referred to as little endian.
+This convention is followed by most Intel-compatible machines.
+The latter convention—where the most significant byte comes first—is referred to as big endian.
+This convention is followed by most machines from IBM and Sun Microsystems.
+Note that we said “most.”
+The conventions do not split precisely along corporate boundaries.
+For example, both IBM and Sun manufacture machines that use Intel-compatible processors and hence are little endian.
+Many recent microprocessors are bi-endian, meaning that they can be configured to operate as either little- or big-endian machines.